 Are you a manta lover or/and environmental conscious?
 Then you will love what Worldwide Dive and Sail and Manta Trust have prepared for you!
 Two incredible itineraries in Maldives’ North Atolls and in the Andaman Seas of Thailand that focus especially on manta rays’; notably their behaviour and how to preserve them.

 On both itineraries you will come up close and personal with manta rays with the help of Manta Trust experts.
-While the Maldives itinerary will mainly focus on manta feeding aggregations, the main purpose of the Thailand expedition will be manta identification and tracking.
+The Maldives itinerary will mainly focus on manta feeding aggregations.
+The main purpose of the Thailand expedition will be manta identification and tracking.
 Both itineraries are designed for adventurers looking for something new and unique in the Maldives and Thailand.

-Established in 2011, the Manta Trust is a UK and US-registered charity whose mission is to conserve mobulid rays, their relatives, and their habitats, through a combination of research, education and collaboration.
-As part of this mission, the Manta Trust has teamed up with regional eco-minded tourism operators to provide ‘Manta Expeditions’—a series of liveaboard dive and snorkel trips that focus specifically on getting you in close proximity to manta rays, whilst imparting expert knowledge and skills.
+Established in 2011, the Manta Trust is a UK and US-registered charity.
+Their mission is to conserve mobulid rays, their relatives, and their habitats, through a combination of research, education and collaboration.
+As part of this mission, the Manta Trust has teamed up with regional eco-minded tourism operators to provide ‘Manta Expeditions.
+These expeditions are liveaboard dive and snorkel trips that focus specifically on getting you in close proximity to manta rays.
+The charity will also impart their expert knowledge and skills.

 This expedition on board the Maldives Master has been specifically timed to coincide with the most productive monsoon winds and lunar currents, which strongly influence the movements and feeding habits of reef manta rays.
 Explore the pristine and rarely visited northern atolls of Baa, Raa and Lhaviyani while looking for manta rays.